Weight Loss After 40.

 4. Sleep is a weight loss tool.
 A poor night's sleep increases hunger hormones, decreases fullness hormones, and tanks insulin sensitivity the next day.
 Prioritizing sleep is not self-care.
 It is a metabolic strategy.

-Slower.
-Less linear.
-More about body composition than the number on the scale.
+Slower, less linear, and more about body composition than the number on the scale.

 Many midlife women lose inches before they lose pounds.
 Clothes fit better, energy returns, and bloating decreases long before the scale moves.
-This is muscle replacing fat, which is the goal even when it feels frustrating.
+That is muscle replacing fat, which is the goal even when it feels frustrating.

-Who this is for
+Who is this for?

 Women navigating: